 If you are hosting a party, consider providing a non-alcoholic beverage so that your guests have a choice.

 If you are going to drink, plan ahead of time and rely on your partner who does not drink and drive.

 If you make a mistake, ask a sober person to drive you home.

 If the worst happens, stay where you are or find a hotel within walking distance of the party.
 This is something you might be able to plan ahead of time.

 Always keep cab fare money and contact information in your phone or wallet.

 If you see someone driving recklessly, contact your local law enforcement.

-You can assume responsibility for yourself and sometimes others will listen to your concerns about drinking and driving.
-But, unfortunately, the stranger on the road may not heed the numerous and repeated warnings about driving under the influence of alcohol.
-A life insurance policy can support your loved ones in the event that something happens to you and rates can be dependent on your driving record and DUI history; another reason to drink responsibly.
+You can take responsibility for yourself, and others will occasionally listen to your concerns about drinking and driving.
+Unfortunately, the stranger on the road may disregard the numerous and repeated warnings about driving while intoxicated.
+A life insurance policy can help your loved ones if something bad happens to you, and rates can be influenced by your driving record and DUI history; yet another reason to drink responsibly.

 For more information, speak with a life insurance specialist.